 An artistic sense and textile skills alone are not enough to succeed in this industry, though.
 Fashion clothes designers must possess a thick skin and an ability to thrive under pressure.
 They must be able to meet tight deadlines, react quickly to changing demands, and learn from critique while maintaining their individual style.

 The glamour and creativity of the fashion industry attracts many designers and results in low job turnover, producing fierce competition for each position.
 The U.S. Bureau of Labor Statistics (BLS) projected that the field of fashion design would see job growth of just 1% from 2018 to 2028.
 The best job opportunities are expected with firms that design mass-market clothing.

 Median annual earnings for fashion designers were $72,720 in May 2018, per the BLS, though earnings in fashion design can vary widely based on employer and years of experience.
 Starting salaries in fashion design tend to be very low until designers are established in the industry.
 An impressive portfolio is often the deciding factor in getting a job, according to the BLS.

 Alternate Career Options

 Loving fashion might also lead individuals to the modeling profession.
 These professionals pose for photographers and artists to advertise various types of products.
-The BLS predicted no change in jobs for models during the 2014 to 2024 decade and reported an annual median wage of $27,530 in 2015.
+The BLS predicted a decrease in jobs for models during the 2018 to 2028 decade and reported an annual median wage of $23,770 in 2018.

 In summary, fashion clothes designers envision and then produce prototypes of designs, combining their own talents and creativity with knowledge of the fashion industry and popular culture.
 Employment is this field is fiercely competitive, and an impressive portfolio could prove paramount in landing a job.